Shreya257/Videos-Library-Data-App/README.md

 ## Available Scripts

-In the project directory, you can run the code:
+In the project directory, you can run the code below:

 ### `npm start`